open-telemetry/opentelemetry-specification/specification/metrics/semantic_conventions/database-metrics.md

 | `db.connection_pool.wait_time`       | Histogram                  | milliseconds | `ms`                                      | The time it took to get an open connection from the pool.
 | `db.connection_pool.use_time`        | Histogram                  | milliseconds | `ms`                                      | The time between borrowing a connection and returning it to the pool.

-Below is a table of the attributes that are to be included on connection pool metric events:
+Below is a table of the attributes that MUST be included on connection pool metric events:

 | Name   | Type   | Description                                                                  | Examples       | Required |
 |--------|--------|------------------------------------------------------------------------------|----------------|----------|